Online Masters Degrees Expand Opportunities for Political Activists

 Online education started out in the 1960s, before the advent of home computers, with networked computer terminals at colleges.
 As the Internet developed and home computers became available, educators started offering non-accredited, experimental training courses online.
 The opportunities expanded from there.
 Online learning now includes entire bachelors, masters, and PhD degree programs offered by leading universities worldwide.

-Although they may have started out utilizing the Internet only for supplementational purposes, most universities are now fully supportive of online learning.
+Although they may have started out utilizing the Internet for supplemental purposes, most universities are now fully supportive of online learning.
 Many are also using it as an experimental venue for new courses not yet offered at the university itself, which helps them lower the cost of introduction.
-And there are accredited universities that exist only online.
+And there exist accredited universities that are only online.

 Masters Degree Programs